This season of culture films embrace the small pungent entities of culture which make our world vivid and spectacular.

 Dir.
 M.de Heer.

-Kristina Hoagland, Philadelphia Museum of Art Textiles curator of costume and textiles, presents a film about the few remaining very old ladies in a small town in Holland who still painstakingly dress in their 16th century clothes as a matter of tradition; or perhaps habit.
+H. Kristina Haugland, Curator of Costume and Textiles at the Philadelphia Museum of Art, presents a film about the few remaining very old ladies in a small town in Holland who still painstakingly dress in their 16th century clothes as a matter of tradition; or perhaps habit.

 (Sponsors: Cinema Studies, History of Art: University of Pennsylvania, University Museum Library, Penn Humanities Forum)